Arul Prakash M

 • Indigenous ethnoveterinary medicinal practices for management of mastitis in dairy cattle

-P. Mooventhan, A. Manimaran, R. Senthil Kumar, A. Sakthivel Selvan, and M. Arul Prakash
+P. Mooventhan, A. Manimaran, R. Senthil Kumar, A. Sakthivel Selvan, M. Arul Prakash

 RECENT SCHOLAR PUBLICATIONS